 Verdugo Academy provides students with all the requirements for graduation and college admission, including Honors and AP, and courses are UC a-g approved.
 Students also have the option of pursuing courses at other locations while attending Verdugo Academy.
 (See "Additional Course Offerings" below for more information.)

-Many Verdugo Academy courses are concentrated into 8-12 week blocks so that students take 2-3 courses at a time but finish them at an accelerated pace.
-For example, a student might be enrolled in English 10-1, Geometry-1, and an elective, and complete them at different rates.
-Courses such as math, lab science, and foreign language generally take 12-16 weeks.
+Verdugo Academy courses are concentrated into 8-16 week blocks so that students complete 3-4 courses at a time but finish them at varying rates.
+For example, a student might be enrolled in English 10-1, Integrated Math 2A, and an elective, but complete them with a different pace.
+Courses such as language arts and social science generally take 8-12 weeks to complete, while math, lab science, and foreign language typically take 12-16 weeks.
 The teacher and student plan a course of study that works for the individual’s learning style while keeping the same pace of course completion as students at the comprehensive high schools.